cisagov/skeleton-golang-package/README.md

 ## Documentation ##

-This project makes use of `godoc`.
-If you would like to view its documentation in one location, install `godoc` by running:
+If you would like to view this project's documentation using `godoc`, install `godoc` by running:

 ```console
 go install golang.org/x/tools/cmd/godoc@latest